Dudlst01/Portfolio/README.md

 ### *Project 1: Google Data Analytics Capstone*

-This was the final result of my Google Data Analytics certificate, it was my first project where I used R and HTML to create the project.
+This was the final for my Google Data Analytics certificate, it was my first project where I used R and HTML to create the Markdown report in RStudio.
 The purpose of the study was to prepare a report for a women's health tech company and answer three main questions for stakeholders:
 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?